nicolas-astorga/nicolas-astorga.github.io/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: 🧑‍🔬
+  icon: 🧠

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Researcher in Machine Learning
+role: Ph.D. student in Machine Learning

 # Organizations/Affiliations to show in About widget
 organizations: